User Page

 |---|---|

-| Total users | Indicates the total number of users who received an invite to access and verify their Docwize account. |
+| Total users | Shows the total number of users listed in the database. |

-| Invite User(s) | Clicking on this button brings up the pop-up dialog relevant to adding new users. |
+| Invite User(s) | Opens the dialog used to add one or more new users. |

-| Export Users | Clicking on this button enables a user to export the list of users as a CVS file. |
+| Export Users | Exports the user register as a CSV file. |

-| Groups | The drop-down menu enables one to sort users by a relevant group. |
+| Groups | Filters users by the selected group. |

-| Verified | The drop-down menu enables one to sort users by verification status (verified or unverified). |
+| Verified | Filters users by verification status, for example verified or unverified. |

-| Search users | The search field enables one to search for a user by the relevant name or email address. |
+| Search users | Searches for a user by name or email address. |

 | Field | Description |